- Naomi Stephens | Permaculture Designer

 Regulations to Reduce Emissions

-The main regulations that implement the reduction of emissions are the Clean Air Act, the National Ambient Air Quality Standards (NAAQS), and vehicle emission standards.
+The principal regulations implementing emissions reduction are the Clean Air Act, the National Ambient Air Quality Standards (NAAQS), and vehicle emission standards.
 The Clean Air Act is a federal law created in 1970 to protect the public from exposure to pollutants that cause health problems, such as asthma and lung cancer.
-The NAAQS regulate six common air pollutants – ozone, carbon monoxide, nitrogen dioxide, sulfur dioxide, lead, and particulate matter.
-Vehicle emission standards set limits on the amount of emissions allowed from new cars and trucks.
+The NAAQS regulates six common air pollutants – ozone, carbon monoxide, nitrogen dioxide, sulfur dioxide, lead, and particulate matter.
+Vehicle emission standards limit the emissions allowed from new cars and trucks.

-Efficency of regulations
+Efficiency of regulations

 Examples of ineffective regulations due to the lack of enforcement include: